Special Branch (Hong Kong)

 Special Branch (政治部 (Political Department)), abbreviated as SB, was established in 1934 under the Crime Department of the Royal Hong Kong Police Force.
+The SB was an intelligence/counter-intelligence unit in the RHKP.
 The Branch disbanded in 1995 in the final days of colonial period.

+They used to be stationed at the Victoria Road Detention Centre prior to SB being disbanded, which was also used as a training site for potential SB officers.

 History

 Early days

-In the face of a perceived direct Communist threat to Hong Kong, an Anti-Communist Squad was established in the Criminal Investigation Department of the then Royal Hong Kong Police Force by 1930.
+In the face of a perceived direct Communist threat to Hong Kong, an Anti-Communist Squad was established in the Criminal Investigation Department of the then colonial Hong Kong Police by 1930.
 It was named the Political Department in Chinese (政治部).
 In 1933 (some sources said 1934), the squad's English name became "Special Branch" while its Chinese name remained unchanged.
 The Branch was said to be under MI5 with assistance from MI6, and became part of the Hong Kong police in 1946, focusing on the prevention of pro-CCP leftists and pro-KMT rightists infiltrating Hong Kong.

 In addition to anti-subversion operations, its role during its first two decades also included immigration, passport control and registration of persons.
+SB officers were taken to enforce the Registration of Societies Ordinance aimed at controlling triad gangs.

 By 1949, then an elite division of the Criminal Investigation Division, Special Branch was manned by a large cohort of British officers brought in that year by Deputy Commissioner Peter Erwin, the Director Special Branch (DSB), to replace remnants of the prewar Shanghai Settlements police.
 Under DSB John Prendergast (later Sir John), appointed Deputy Commissioner in 1960 to lead the division, Special Branch was considered a highly professional security apparatus, pursuing anti-corruption and anti-Triad duties in addition to intelligence and counter-subversion operations.
 By 1977, the branch strength had reached almost a thousand.

 SB officers assigned to work in Hong Kong were encouraged to work alongside MI6 agents in penetrating mainland China due to a lack of intelligence success with their Far East Controller.

+In the 1960s, HKP SB officers utilised the Victoria Road Detention Centre, known as 'White House', and more colloquially as 'The Farm', to interrogate pro-communist agitators, and pro-KMT agents.
+Among the cases involving the SB included the arrest of Tsang Siu-fo, who was a superintendent in the RHKP for being a pro-communist agent.

+By 1961, SB responsibilities to handle immigration and passports were handed over to the newly established British Hong Kong Immigration Department.